dojobo/r-lessons-learned/index.md

 Example topics we have assisted participants with:

 * base R (working with vectors, writing functions)
 * importing (e.g., from CSV) and cleaning data
-* using tidyverse to examine and filter data
+* table pivots and joins
-* plotting using ggplot2
+* determining and plotting an appropriate visualization of data
 * troubleshooting error messages
+* application of a statistical method in the R setting
 * figuring out a workaround to a non-functional package

 What you should bring: your laptop and your question/problem.